Main types of phytocenoses. Description of forest phytocenoses. Quantitative relationships between species

 a) repeated variability of phytocenoses over years or periods of years;

-b) seasonal variability of phytocenoses, due to sharp fluctuations in temperature during the growing season;
+b) seasonal variability of phytocenoses due to sharp fluctuations temperature regime throughout the growing season;

-c) irreversible and directed, i.e., occurring in a certain direction, a change in the vegetation cover, manifested in the change of some phytocenoses by others
+c) irreversible and directional, i.e., a change in vegetation cover occurring in a certain direction, manifested in the replacement of some phytocenoses by others

 32. The main difference between the evolution of phytocenoses and their succession is:

-a) in the course of evolution, the composition and structure of phytocenoses remain practically unchanged (the composition can even be simplified), and as a result of succession, new phytocenoses always arise;
+a) during evolution, the composition and structure of phytocenoses remain practically unchanged (the composition may even be simplified), and as a result of succession, new phytocenoses always arise;

 b) in the course of evolution, new phytocenoses are formed, and in the case of succession, phytocenoses do not arise, but combinations of species that already existed in the area are formed;